Family relationships in the pre-teen and teenage years

 Teenage romantic relationships

 Romantic relationships are a major developmental milestone for your child.
-But there isn’t a right age to start having relationships – every child is different, and every family will feel differently about this issue.
+But there isn’t a right age to start having relationships.

 Younger teenagers usually hang out together in groups.
 They might meet up with someone special among friends, and then gradually spend more time with that person alone.